mrboen94/aasgard/README.md

 NOTE: This project is still very much a work in progress!

 ## Welcome to my web hosted CV

 This website was built using react and styled components.

 ### Future plans

 - ~~Add gatsby for faster loading and snappiness~~
-- Prevent sidebar from mounting and unmounting when switching between pages
+- Prevent sidebar from mounting and unmounting when switching between pages (This can be done with a layout component, take a look at gatsby documentation)
 - CSS all the things
 - Add projects to projects page
 - Add misc info to misc page